lightnote-ai/take-home-tech-test/README.md

 How you will be evaluated:
 1. Our focus will be on your contributions to the code base, not those of others.
-2. The quality of your code (such as use of coding standards, style checks, automated tests, clarity of documentation, and commit history)
+2. The quality of your code (such as use of coding standards, design patterns, style checks, automated tests, clarity of documentation, commit history)
 3. The novelty and creativity of your submission
 4. How relevant it is to our technical direction and our mission of becoming the intelligent operating system for creative work by developing autonomous agents for creative teams